 The total investment on the project was $2bn, the financing for which was provided by Arclight.

 In addition to the installation of the FPS, the project involved the installation of an oil export line, a gas export line and other subsea systems, including nine subsea trees, four subsea manifolds, five multiphase flow meters and ancillary topside control systems and subsea distribution systems.
 Up to 200km of infield and export flow-lines and risers were installed as part of the project.

 The installation of the FPS utilises 12 suction pile anchors and 12 pre-set mooring lines.
 The suction piles are 85ft-long, 16ft in diameter and weigh approximately 150t each.

 The production wells for the project were drilled using the deep-water semi-submersible rigs Noble Amos Runner and Sevan Louisiana.
 Seadrill’s dual blowout preventer (BOP) rig West Neptune joined the other rigs in June 2014 to carry out the drilling activities.

 Two initial subsea wells from MC 300 and one initial subsea well from MC 431 are tied back to the FPS.
-Two subsea manifolds of MC 300 were laid approximately eight miles from the FPS, while a single subsea manifold of the MC 431 were laid approximately 12 miles from the FPS.
+Two subsea manifolds of MC 300 were laid approximately 12.8km from the FPS, while a single subsea manifold of the MC 431 was laid approximately 19.3km from the FPS.

 The semi-submersible hull of the Delta House FPS, designated OPTI-11000, is similar to that of LLOG’s OPTI-EX FPS installed at Who Dat field, but is approximately 50% larger.
 The Delta House FPS is capable of hosting 20 risers, enabling simultaneous production from up to nine producing fields with dual flow-lines.